jtdLab/dart_sense_website/src/pages/en/terms.md

 Terms of Use for the DartSense App

-1. Scope: These terms of use apply to all users of the DartSense App in Germany.
+1. Scope: These terms of use apply to all users of the DartSense App.

 2. License: The operator of DartSense grants you a limited, non-exclusive, revocable license to use the app.